 Alan J. Lacy serves as a director of Bristol-Myers Squibb Company (a global biopharmaceutical company).
-Mr. Lacy is also currently Trustee of Fidelity Funds (a provider of financial management and advisory services) and a Trustee and former Chairman of the Board of the National Parks Conservation Association.
+Mr. Lacy is also currently Trustee of Fidelity Funds (a provider of financial management and advisory services).
 Previously, he served as Senior Advisor to the Oak Hill Funds from 2007-2014.
 In addition, he was Vice Chairman and Chief Executive Officer of Sears Holdings Corporation, a large broad line retailer, and Chairman and Chief Executive Officer of Sears Roebuck and Co. ("Sears"), a large retail company.
 Prior to that, Mr. Lacy was employed in a number of executive level positions at major retail and consumer products companies, including Sears, Kraft, Philip Morris and Minnetonka Corporation.
 Mr. Lacy has served on our Board of Directors since June 2010, serves as Lead Independent Director and has served as Chairman since September 2014.
 He brings substantial industry, financial and leadership experience to our Board of Directors.